onsala-space-observatory/astromorph/README.md

 ### BYOL Class

-The `BYOL` class is a subclass of `pytorch.nn.Module`, and can therefore be used lake any other PyTorch module.
+The `BYOL` class is a subclass of `pytorch.nn.Module`, and can therefore be used like any other PyTorch module.

 **NB: remember to call the `update_moving_average()` method after every optimization step.**
+If you do not know why you have to do this, please have a look at the original paper at <https://arxiv.org/abs/2006.07733>.

 ### ByolTrainer